 Franz Marc (1880-1916) was one of the leading figures in the German expressionist movement and the founder of an art magazine called Der Blaue Reiter or “The Blue Rider.”
 The style of the Expressionist artist was defined by the usage of vivid colors.

-His most famous paintings depict animals such as “Blaues Pferd I” or “Blue Horse I” (1911).
+His most famous paintings depict animals such as “Blaues Pferd I” and “Blue Horse I” (1911).
 Although these paintings were completely denounced by the Nazi regime, they are sold for millions of dollars today.
-A work called “Weidende Pferde III” (Grazing Horses III) sold for nearly $25 million in 2020.
+A work called “Weidende Pferde III” (Grazing Horses III) sold for nearly $25 million in 2008.

 4. Max Ernst